M230 chain gun: MADIS

-In September 2020, the US Marines contracted Kongsberg to qualify the XM914 RWS on the JLTV, equipped with an XM914E1 30 mm cannon, 7.62 mm coaxial machinegun, and Stinger missiles to fulfill an air defense role.
+In September 2020, the US Marines contracted Kongsberg to qualify the XM914 RWS on the Joint Light Tactical Vehicle (JLTV), equipped with an XM914E1 30 mm cannon, 7.62 mm coaxial machinegun, and Stinger missiles to fulfill an air defense role.
 The Marine Air Defense Integrated System (MADIS) fills the gap left by the retirement of the AN/TWQ-1 Avenger by the USMC in the mid-2000s.
 It consists of two JLTVs, one with the turret fitted with a 30 mm cannon, 4-round Stinger pod, and an optical sensor and the other with an RPS-42 360-degree radar, 7.62 mm M134 minigun, and EO/IR sensors; both have the Modi II dismounted electronic countermeasures system and shoulder-fired Stingers.
 The indefinite delivery / indefinite quantity (IDIQ) contract was signed in October 2021.

+Agnostic Gun Truck

+On 4 April 2023, the United States included "counter-Unmanned Aerial System 30 mm gun trucks" as part of Ukraine Security Assistance Initiative funds during the Russian invasion of Ukraine.
+The Northrop Grumman Agnostic Gun Truck consists of an M230LF mounted on a civilian pickup truck.
+Three battery sets each including three gun trucks and one Mobile, Acquisition, Cueing and Effector System (M-ACE) will be delivered; M-ACE incorporates a mast-mounted 3D radar that can detect a drone out to 10 km as well as tracking and identification cameras.
+The radar cues the guns onto a target, which fires M1211 High Explosive Proximity Self Destruct rounds capable of engaging UAS up to Class 2.
+The AGT was meant to be delivered within 30 to 90 days of the contract award, however by early August delays in the procurement process had prevented the full complement of trucks from being built.
+They were to be sent "very shortly" by October 2023.